Compiling Code LLMs into Lightweight Executables: Introduction

-However, simply reducing the bitwidth of model parameters is not sufficient for efficient execution on personal devices.
-The inference of Code LLMs often involves numerous General Matrix-Vector Multiplication (GEMV) operations, which are computationally intensive and account for over 80\% of total execution time~\cite{kim2025survey,zeng2025abq}.
-To optimize this, we design an LLVM compilation pass that automatically detects GEMV operations and replaces them with highly optimized implementations from Basic Linear Algebra Subprograms (BLAS) libraries, specialized for the target hardware.
-This combination of quantization and compiler-level optimization yields executables that run Code LLMs efficiently under tight memory budgets while delivering substantial speedups.
-We evaluated \tool on a personal device equipped with an Apple M2 CPU, which is commonly found in customer-grade laptops.
-The results show that \tool enables LLM inference up to 10.5$\times$ faster than the original inference pipeline on the same device, while reducing memory usage by up to 6.4$\times$ and energy consumption by up to 10.5$\times$, and maintaining accuracy close to that of the original models, with at most a 4.45\% loss in pass@1 and an average loss of only 0.27\%.
+However, simply reducing the bit width of model parameters is not sufficient for efficient execution on personal devices.
+The inference of Code LLMs involves numerous General Matrix-Vector Multiplication (GEMV) operations, which are computationally intensive and account for over 80\% of total execution time~\cite{kim2025survey,zeng2025abq}.
+To optimize this, we design an LLVM compilation pass that automatically detects GEMV operations and replaces them with highly optimized implementations from Basic Linear Algebra Subprograms (BLAS) libraries that are specialized for the target hardware.
+The combination of quantization and compiler-level optimization yields executables that run Code LLMs efficiently under tight memory budgets while also delivering substantial speedups.
+We evaluate \tool on a personal device equipped with an Apple M4 CPU, which is commonly found in consumer laptops.
+The results show that \tool enables LLM inference up to 10.5$\times$ faster than the original inference pipeline on the same device, while reducing memory usage by up to 6.4$\times$ and energy consumption by up to 10.5$\times$, and preserving accuracy close to that of the original models, with at most a 4.45\% loss in pass@1 and an average loss of only 0.27\%.
 Furthermore, \tool outperforms an \textsc{int8} quantization baseline, achieving up to 6.96\% higher pass@1 accuracy, up to 2.2$\times$ speedup, 1.6$\times$ lower memory usage, and 2.2$\times$ energy savings.